IBM/prompt-declaration-language/README.md

 The following example shows a block of prompts that is repeated 3 times.

 ```
-title: Hello world with a nested block
+description: Hello world with a nested block
 prompts:
 - |
   Hello, world!